Freedom of information

 How we respond

-We will give you a decision about your request within 30 days after it is received or after it becomes a valid request under the FOI Act.
+We will give you a decision about your request within 30 days after it becomes a valid request under the FOI Act.
 We may seek to extend or adjust this timeframe if:

 - we are experiencing a high volume of FOI requests or other impediments to processing your request;